kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - DynamoDB support conditional operations, you can specify a condition that must be satisfied for a put, update, or delete operation to be completed on an item.
 - DynamoDB allows atomic increment and decrement operations on scalar values.
 - Scan operation iterates over items with 1 MB size limit of items scanned per operation.
+- For Query and Scan calls, DynamoDB uses the cumulative size of the processed items to calculate provisioned throughput.
+- When uploading data to a table, you get better performance if you upload data to all the allocated servers (DynamoDB partitions your table data on multiple servers) simultaneously.
+To fully utilize all of the throughput capacity that has been provisioned for your tables, you need to distribute your workload across your hash attribute values.
+- DynamoDB provides some flexibility in the per-partition throughput provisioning.
+When you are not fully utilizing a partition's throughput, DynamoDB reserves a portion of your unused capacity for later "bursts" of throughput usage.
+This reserved throughput can be consumed even faster than the provisioned throughput capacity.
+You should not design your application dependent on burst capacity being available at all times.
+DynamoDB can and does use burst capacity for background maintenance and other tasks without prior notice.

 ## ElastiCache